 The Option Plan was established to focus executive attention on the long-term interests of the Company and growth in shareholder value.
-However, as a result of the approval by the shareholders of the Company's RSU Plan, options are no longer issued to employees and officers of the Company and its subsidiaries, though some previously granted options remain outstanding.
-The exercise price per share of any outstanding option equals the closing sale price of the Class B non-voting shares on the TSX on the last trading day prior to the effective date of grant of the option.
+Options are no longer issued to employees and officers of the Company and its subsidiaries, though some previously granted options remain outstanding.
+The outstanding stock options were granted at the closing price on the TSX of Class B non-voting shares on the day prior to the effective date of the grant.
+The board of directors has the discretion to vary the vesting provisions of grants issued under the Option Plan.